-As a union leader, Mr. Anderson organized his colleagues to move from "adversarial" negotiations to the "organizing of labor-management collaboration for the purposes of transforming how districts function."
-To achieve this end, some school districts used "interest-based bargaining" to identify common goals, resulting in contracts such as the Glenview Constitution, which created shared decision-making structures at the school and district levels to articulate a partnership among the school board, the administration and the teachers' union.
+As a union leader, Mr. Anderson organized unions to move from "adversarial" negotiations to the "organizing of labor-management collaboration for the purposes of transforming how districts function."
+To achieve this end, some school districts used "interestbased bargaining" to identify common goals, resulting in contracts such as the Glenview Constitution, which created shared decision-making structures at the school and district levels to articulate a partnership among the school board, the administration and the teachers' union.
 Mr. Anderson sketched a vision of an emerging pedagogy that engages students actively in their learning to think critically, supported by a transformation of the way teaching is organized from individuals in the classroom to communities of practice, all brought about through collaborative redesign by teacher unions and management to empower the teaching and learning process.

-Mr. Anderson identified site-based management (in which authority and responsibility is moved from the district level to the school level) as a critical element of this transformation.
-He offered the Springfield Empowerment Zone in Massachusetts8 as an example of labor-management collaboration that assigns district leadership (both labor and management) the responsibility of capacity building and maintaining a level playing field, while holding all schools accountable for results.
-In the paper he submitted to the Commission,9 Mr. Anderson also described how professional unionism can evolve to further the model of the "comprehensive"
+Mr. Anderson identified site-based management as a critical element of this transformation, recommending "innovation zones" (referring specifically to, among other places, the Springfield Empowerment Zone in Massachusetts) and a stronger site-based management program that would assign district leadership (both labor and management) the responsibility of capacity building and maintaining a level playing field, while holding all schools accountable for results.
+In the paper he submitted,1 Mr. Anderson also described how a "comprehensive union" can also incorporate social justice ideals for the good of the children and their families served by educational professionals.